flipperdevices/flipperzero-firmware/README.md

 <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3>
 <br><b>FLASH STOCK FIRST BEFORE UPDATING TO CUSTOM FIRMWARE<b>

+- To update, get zip from Releases, copy the unzipped directory to Flipper's SD card and navigate to update.fuf file in Archive app.
+- If you have questions about where X app is located, DO NOT ASK ON MAIN DISCORD, ASK <a href='https://discord.gg/gF2bBUzAFe'>HERE</a>
+- READ SPECIAL INSTRUCTIONS FOR UNLESHING YOUR FLIPPER OR EXITING GAME MODE

 <br>[FLIPPER PROJECT WISH LIST](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/RoadMap.md) - [SAMPLE EDUCATIONAL PROJECTS 😄](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/RoadMap.md)
 <br>[`FUN Links HERE` Collection for your Flipper SD](https://github.com/RogueMaster/awesome-flipperzero-withModules)
 </td>